 Focus Groups are a unique method of qualitative market research – that deeper type of market research that uncovers behaviour and attitudes, and why people feel or act the way they do.
+But a lot of people would tell you they are just flaky coffee chats…so I’d like to answer the question here.
+Are focus groups a good idea?
 Usually held in small groups of 4 – 8 people, focus groups offer key advantages.
 For example, showing or demonstrating things visually, overcoming language barriers by seeing body language, and even brainstorming to build on ideas as a group.

 Here are some scenarios in which focus groups worked well.